activoricordi/docker_admin_utils/docs/eventstreaming.md

 * There are directed graphs with a topological order.
 Every edge at the graph is in a sequence from earlier to later.
 * **Directed Acyclic Graphs** are often used in ETL processes to define pipelines for file ingestion/transform.

-### ODP Data Replication API 2.0

-This is an internal API only accessible by SAP products only.